SLUR-m-Py/ATAC-seq_Simulation/DATA/README.md

 + Cryo_TRIAL2_chipr_peaks_all.bed - CHiPR IRD peaks from three, cryo-preserverd, replicate A549, ATAC-seq expeirments

-## mapping_stats

-+ Output mapping statistics on A549 ATAC-seq experiments

 ## MISC

-Miscellaneous data generated druing and for analysis
+Miscellaneous data generated during and for analysis

 ### SYNTHETIC